UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 Then, click Tools → Board → Boards Manager.
 Type OpenCR into the textbox to find the OpenCR by ROBOTIS package.
 When you find it, click Install.
 After the installation, “INSTALLED” will appear on your screen.
 See if the OpenCR Board is now on the list of Tools → Board.
 Click this to import the OpenCR Board source.

 ## Code upload

-In order to the OpenCR card to make the bridge, please upload `usb_to_dxl` firmware (`File` -> `Examples` -> `OpenCR` -> `10.Etc` -> `usb_to_dxl`) Then you can use `/dev/ttyACM0` port (The number of the port may be different depending on setup).
+In order to the OpenCR card to make the bridge, this code need has to be uploaded.

+**TIP**: If you want to use OpenCR as U2D2, please upload `usb_to_dxl` firmware (`File` -> `Examples` -> `OpenCR` -> `10.Etc` -> `usb_to_dxl`) Then you can use `/dev/ttyACM0` port (The number of the port may be different depending on setup).

 ## Hardware

-In order to test the motors, please connect a SINGLE motor, connect the power supply and power on the card.
+In order to test the motors, please c

+Upgrade OpenCR: http://emanual.robotis.com/docs/en/parts/controller/opencr10/#install-on-mac (burner est pas vraiment nécessaire…)

+## Hardware

+1. Connect a SINGLEsingle motor, c
+2. Connect the power supply and p
+3. Power on the card.

 # 3- ROS Installation

 You can follow this [link](http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_workbench/) for the installation tutorial.
 The ROS utilization correspond to the section 5 of the tutorial.
 Below are the condensed steps that need to be taken.
-Below are the simplified steps.
+Below are the simplified steps.*

 ## Install ROS on PC